Mo45/Rust-Server-Website-Template/README.md

 # Rust-Server-Website-Template
-PHP Template for Rust server or servers
+PHP Template for Rust server

-**Rust-Server-Website-Template** is a basic PHP/CSS template for Rust server or servers website.
+**Rust-Server-Website-Template** is a basic PHP/CSS template for Rust server website.
 It is build with Bootstrap 4 and Rust-Servers.Info API.

 ## Features